WICG/turtledove/PRODUCT_LEVEL.md

 ![clicks retained](assets/clicks_retained.png)
 * How `product_level_threshold = 30` impacts advertisers
 ![impact on advertisers](assets/impact_on_advertisers.png)
-How to read the graph: "90% of advertisers would retain at least 74% of the current CTR level."
+How to read the graph: "90% of RTB House's advertisers would retain at least 74% of the current CTR level."

 ## TURTLEDOVE adoption in e-commerce